 Out of the hour and a half interview, they selected a couple of clips of Chilson wiping his brow (as if to be confused) and saying "I'm sorry - I don't know".
 Any of Chilson's articulate answers remained on the cutting room floor.
 The only remaining clips were selected to make him look confused.
 They also edited it to make it seem like the Church is trying to become a synthesis of Buddhism and Christianity.
 Chilson had no idea of the intentions of the producers, who didn't even give him a copy of the video after promising it to him.

 The producers stood on 5th Avenue New York and videotaped interviews with dozens of people coming out of St. Pat's Church.
 They were looking for people who would say particularly dumb things about their Catholic Church, and of course they found them.
 And then they used those clips as a representation of what Catholics believe.
-I have been around a lot of Evangelical Churches and lots of people don't know what their Church teaches.
-I don't think it's very fair to edit a video to humiliate a Church using dumb quotes from congregation members.
+I (Hugh) have been around a lot of Evangelical Churches and lots of people don't know what their Church teaches.
+We don't think it's very fair to edit a video to humiliate a Church using dumb quotes from congregation members.

 The video misrepresents historical facts in the Church.
 For instance, it says the Catholic Church "invented" the doctrine of Transubstantiation in 1215 A.D. whereas they simply gave it the name "Transubstantiation" at the Fourth Lateran council.
 The early Church always believed in the real presence of Christ in the Eucharist.